frederic-perez/AmE-dictionary/data/dictionary.md

 __activate__ _v_ _Gonzalez was activated from the disabled list._
 __actuary__ _n_ :two: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
 __acuity__ :three::hammer: _Visual acuity._ :es: agudeza
-__acumen__ _n_ :four: :octocat: acumen/acute/agudo (from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute) The ability to make good judgements and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
+__acumen__ _n_ :four: :octocat: acumen/acute/agudo (from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute) The ability to make good judgments and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
 __ad hoc__
 __ad lib__ _adv_
 __ad__ _n informal_ Advertisement.